Execution is a system.

 04

-Pilot: apply the system on one real feature with engineering.
+Apply the system on one real feature with product, design, and engineering close enough to expose weak assumptions.

 05